nbingham1/pyhtml/README.md

 mydiv << {"id": "mydiv2"}
 ```

-`STag` elements also have an assertion operator, but it only allows you to insert attributes.
+`STag` elements also have an insertion operator, but it only allows you to insert attributes.
 Everything else is ignored.

 ## Selectors